stgelaisalex/EntityFramework-Classic/docs/pages/features/net-fiddle.md

 ## Effort Example
  .NET Fiddle doesn't support Effort yet.

 However, this feature is under development by our company.
-We expect to be able to release a new version of .NET Fiddle that allows creating examples with Effort in September.
+We expect to be able to release a new version of .NET Fiddle that allows creating examples with Effort in 2019.